-Global telemedicine market is projected to attain a size of $48.8 billion by 2023, according to P&S Market Research.
+Global telemedicine market is projected to attain a size of $48.8 billion by 2023, according to P&S Intelligence.

 This significant growth in the market is characterized by rising healthcare cost, increasing government funding and grants for telemedicine, increasing number of smart phone users and the surge in the prevalence of chronic and lifestyle diseases.